 2. Remember Your Strengths: Everyone within the group should bring something to the table.
 Just because you may not be the most outspoken doesn’t mean you don’t belong.
 Don’t forget why it is that you are a part of the team, and let your personal strengths shine through.

 3. Be Reliable: Don’t make promises that you can’t keep!
 This will make others loose faith in your abilities and your ideas won’t carry as much merit.
 Also make sure you are always on time – time management is key.
-Here is how to make sure you are never late again.

 4. Schedule Group Meetings: Things go so much smoother if meetings are planned out.
 Make a checklist of key points to hit, what everyone should accomplish, and what the next goal for the group is.
 Meetings can easily fall short if they aren’t organized.
 The same goes for conference calls – here’s how to make them more productive!